Improve Performance – Plan And Manage Your Change

-- Program Management: Few delivered on time, on budget, on scope, on quality.
-Sponsorship lacking, not insuring/governing/buying risk, still not agile PM
+- Program Management: Few projects are delivered on time, on budget, on scope, or meeting quality goals.
+Sponsorship may be lacking which does not govern risk, and Project Management is still not agile.

-- Planning to the beast and not the customer: There is a fear at operational level of making decisions that lead to a innovative approaches or straying from norm – risk adverse.
+- Planning to the beast and not the customer: At the operational level, there is a “risk aversion” fear of making decisions that lead to a innovative approaches or straying from norm.
 And why not, what is the reward for doing things better?

-- Your Team is thinking about surviving, not thriving: Is your mission management model or system designed to manage sustained change and transition proactively and built into the culture?
-Or is it setup to run operations, and as issues come up, react distinctly to each issue.
-You may have organizing units by a product or service, but are your metrics setup about growing, increasing relevancy?
+- Your Team is thinking about surviving, not thriving: Is your mission management model or system designed to manage sustained change and transition proactively while building this into the culture?
+Or is it setup to run operations, and as issues come up react instinctively to each issue?
+You may have been organizing units by a product or service, but are your metrics setup about growing and increasing in relevance?

-- Enterprise Planning flavor of the day: Due to either past failures, or perception that new approaches are repackaged ways tried before kills internal buy-in towards integrated or collaborative techniques.
-Enterprise architecture, team functional/segment analysis, or agile project management may have been “tried” before, but instead of evaluating failure as tried to take on too much scope, other factors not resolved above, or simply, was over-engineered, are usually not labelled as the cause.
-The baby gets thrown out with the bath water or enterprise planning gets tossed aside due to lack of leadership, mistrust or burn-out.
+- Enterprise Planning’s flavor of the day: Due to either past failures or perceptions, or new approaches are repackaged in ways tried before, internal buy-in from an organization toward integrated or collaborative techniques are killed before they can begin.
+Enterprise architecture, team functional/segment analysis, or agile project management may have been “tried” before, but instead of evaluating why they failed the baby gets thrown out with the bath water or enterprise planning gets tossed aside.

-- Shopping hungry (aka Funding Mismatch): You have a great new change plan, great new architecture, but its unfunded both short and long-term.
-How do you work within your budget which is a constraining variable in all work formulas precluding optimization across elements.
-These may be synthesized or aggregated – mixed and matched as you see fit.
-Some programs may actually be funded right, but key functions of program budget are misaligned limiting what can be accomplished as a whole.
+- Shopping hungry (aka Funding Mismatch): You have a great new change plan and/or great new architecture, but it is unfunded for both short and long-term engagements.
+How do you work within your budget which is a constraining variable in all work formulas precluding optimization across elements?
+You may synthesize and aggregate new engagements as you see fit.
+Some programs may actually receive correct funding.
+However, key functions of program budget tend to misalign which limits are accomplishable.

-Many of these issues need to be addressed before engaging in a change management initiative, and many may be noted as part of the new change plan.
-But a concept, or set of recommendations is just that.
-There needs to be a way to continue buying back the risk of implementing the changes in an integrated, efficient, and effective pattern.
+Many of these issues required addressing before engaging in change management initiatives.
+Also, many are part of the new change plan.
+However, a concept or set of recommendations is just that.
+There must be a way to continue buying back the risk of implementing changes in integrated, efficient, and effective patterns.

-Our management services focus on introducing the right performance management or/and change management tools to help your initiatives achieve.
+Our management services focus on introducing the right performance management and/or change management tools to help your realize the goals of your initiatives.

-The key to Xentity’s success at executing business transformation, governance, and excellence in communication management has been in the knowledge of how to integrate and tie all domains of program engagements together to create a sum value greater than the individual parts.
-In 2006, Xentity published an approach on enterprise planning business intelligence and management for the Department of the Interior to improve the change management coordination between CIO investment and information management including CyberSecurity, Privacy, Capital Planning and Investment Control, Enterprise Architecture, Project Management Plans and coordinating OMB required PAR and other strategic performance reports.
+The key to Xentity’s success at executing business transformation, governance, and excellence in communication management has been in the knowledge of how to integrate.
+For example, to tie all domains of program engagements together to create a sum value greater than the individual parts.
+In 2006, Xentity published an approach on enterprise planning business intelligence and management.
+This approach was provided to the Department of the Interior to improve change management coordination typically between CIO investment and information management.
+The groups involved included CyberSecurity, Privacy, Capital Planning and Investment Control, Enterprise Architecture, Project Management Plans and coordinating OMB required PAR.
+Also, other strategic performance reports.
 In commercial organizations, some of the rigor, policy, or other aspects may very, but the tenets remain the same.

-To make changes among these previously disparate and uncoordinated efforts, an Integrated Change management approach was recommended.
-This includes an integrated oversight of the parts that need to be connected, understood, and communicated prior to significant investment, supported by excellent communication and project management skills to facilitate the changes.
+To make changes among these previously disparate and uncoordinated efforts, an Integrated Change Management approach was recommended.
+This includes an integrated oversight of the parts that requires connection, understanding, and communication prior to significant investment.
+These efforts receive further support by excellent communication and project management skills to facilitate the changes.

-This is crucial to the executing of enterprise information management, program management offices (PMOs), and data lifecycle management concepts with multiple driving force directions pulling on it (i.e. policy change, regulations and compliance, mission direction including strategic plans and transformation blueprints, and change budget pressures).
-These approaches help ensure Enterprise Architecture plays a key role in being a coordination component to organizing strategic principles, product and service roadmaps, transformational blueprint recommendations, and resulting plans such as product, capital, integrated strategic, and even future business cases, yet at same time, is just one of many key change leadership and management components.
+This is crucial to the execution of Enterprise Information Management, Program Management Offices (PMOs), and Data Lifecycle Management concepts.
+This includes multiple driving force directions pulling on it.
+For example policy change, regulations and compliance, mission direction, which included strategic plans and transformation blueprints, and change budget pressures.
+These approaches help ensure that Enterprise Architecture plays a key role in being a coordination component.
+Then to organizing strategic principles, product and service roadmaps, transformational blueprint recommendations.
+Also, resulting plans such as product, capital, integrated strategic, and even future business cases.
+Yet at same time, is just one of many key change leadership and management components.